tummfm/chemtrain/docs/chemtrain-deploy/model_inputs.md

 Supported global dtypes are `float32`, `float64`, and `int32`.
 Values may change between force evaluations without re-exporting the model.
 Engine adapters must map every declared field explicitly.
-LAMMPS accepts a literal or an equal-style variable through `global/input`.
 A model that declares a `float64` field must enable `jax_enable_x64` before export.
 The exporter rejects the declaration otherwise because JAX would trace a `float32` input while the model metadata still requested `float64`.
+See {ref}`chemtrain-deploy-lammps` for LAMMPS `global/input` mappings.

+(chemtrain-deploy-model-inputs-communication)=
 ## Communication

 A communication-enabled model receives an